Westside Family Handbook

 All classes offer morning snack time to students.
 Teachers will communicate their snack schedule and policy.
 We encourage you to provide your student with healthy snacks.

 Families must provide an appropriate lunch and utensils for their children.
-Do not send any items that need to be heated, cooked, or refrigerated.
-Westside will also be offering hot lunch for the 2023-2024 school year.
+Do not send any items that require heating, cooking, or refrigeration.
 Additionally, the Westside Family Association will be hosting 15 Pizza Days throughout the year.

 Snacks are provided in the Extended Day Program at no extra cost to families.

-Westside is partnering with Lunch Ladies LLC to provide lunches for Preschool – 8th Grade for families interested in ordering.
+Westside partners with Lunch Ladies LLC to provide lunches for Preschool – 8th Grade for families interested in ordering.
 Find out more about Westside’s hot lunch option here.

 Outside Treats